jcampbell52/smokin-tkojoe/README.md

-smokin-tkojoe
+# smokin-tkojoe
-java code created using IntelliJ
+# java code created using IntelliJ
+# This software shows a simple example using Inheritance